Risk Factors Associated with Prostate Cancer

-Among cancer diagnoses with the commonest male predilection after skin cancer is Prostate cancer.
+Among cancer diagnoses, the commonest male predilection after skin cancer is Prostate cancer.
 It is our privilege to mention here that prostate cancer can be treated successfully in maximum cases.

-Yes, in the case of diagnosis with prostate cancer knowing about risk factors, symptoms, is a necessity for early diagnosis and treatment with a good prognosis and/or successful implementation of preventive measures.
+In the case of diagnosis with prostate cancer know about risk factors, symptoms, is a necessity for early diagnosis and treatment with a good prognosis and/or successful implementation of preventive measures.

 Prostate cancer-associated risk factors are subdivided into two directions, like smoking, that can be changed.
 Others, like age or family history, the parameters that can’t be changed.